Skip to main content

 7 min read

 The order form has more options than most users explore.
 Each one exists for a reason.
-Here is a tour of the order types and flags, what they do, and when each is the right call.
+Here is a tour of the order types and flags.

 The base order types

 Stop-market.
 Triggers a market order when the trigger price is hit.
-Standard stop-loss order.
+Standard stop-loss.

 Trailing stop.
-Moves with the market in your favor and stays put when the market moves against you.
-Useful for letting trends run while protecting accumulated profit.
+Moves with the market in your favor and stays put when it moves against you.

 Bracket orders